 Since childhood vaccination rates are the highest they’ve ever been in history, but so few adults are vaccinated or up to date on boosters, if there is any problem at all, doesn’t it lie with adults?

-And if it is to be the law that everyone must be vaccinated according to the CDC schedule (even for diseases that are not readily contagious, like tetanus and hepatitis B), then why shouldn’t police officers be empowered to physically force resisters to receive a vaccine, at gunpoint or threat of imprisonment, like they did in Prince George’s county, Maryland or are currently doing in Pakistan?
+And if it is to be the law that everyone must be vaccinated according to the CDC schedule (even for diseases that are not readily contagious, like tetanus and hepatitis B), then why shouldn’t police officers be empowered to physically force resisters to receive a vaccine, at gunpoint or threat of imprisonment, like they did in Prince George’s county, Maryland or are currently doing in Samoa or Pakistan?

 Do we really want Pakistan to be our role model?

-However, these children and adults are not banned from attending school, receiving medical care, being employed, raising their children, or otherwise participating fully in society.
+According to public health officials, more than 1.2 million people in the U.S. are infected with HIV.
+Another 2 million have tuberculosis, and another 3 million have Hepatitis C. However, these children and adults are not banned from attending school, receiving medical care, being employed, raising their children, or otherwise participating fully in society.
 In fact, people with HIV and AIDS are protected by law against discrimination.

 Yet, after a tiny measles outbreak which has killed no one, suddenly people are being pressured to abandon their Constitutional right to make informed, voluntary medical decisions about their own bodies.